Lightnet/bes-threejs/readme.md

 Code Language: Babel.js es6 > Javascript for nodejs and html javascript

-Status: Code script current messy that is under develop builds and prototyping it will be update later be clean up.

 Information: Run on es6 for nodejs and web browser that is to compile to better javascript.
 It to develop threejs and babylonjs javascript ES6 to build game or frame worked design around nodejs server and web browser client application.
 It not for production that is currently in develop phase.

+Current for dungeon map and editor for role playing game design.

-To develop open world 3D model editor for game master and freedom to craft objects and script them.(Idea) Current for dungeon map and editor for role playing game design.
+To develop open world 3D model editor for game master and freedom to craft objects and script them.(Idea)

 Atom.io Packages helper:
  * gulp-manager